Alecerzea/OS-Install-Scripts/README.md

 My Linux config is only GNOME+AMD, NVIDIA in Linux is a headache to me  and I want Secure boot without adding a key that would mess with my Kernel, and KDE isn't my favorite desktop environment, idc about the beef of the developers, nor customization(the most I change is the Wallpaper and done) GNOME just works.

-I also added some shit for gaming that I'll only keep in Arch, I don't want that kernel to mess with secure boot in my Fedora install (fedora is my main distro).
+I also added the CachyOS repos for gaming in case I wanna test them they would be keep only in Arch, I don't want that kernel to mess with secure boot in my Fedora install (fedora is my main distro).